-However, the Avenue of the Sphinx is now something that the Egyptian government is working to restore with most of the work already completed – some of the Sphinx will be restored from what was excavated while others will be completely new.
+However, the Avenue of the Sphinx is now something that the Egyptian government is working to restore, with most of the work already completed – some of the Sphinx will be restored from what has been excavated while others will be completely new.

 For now at least, the parts of the Avenue which are most reminiscent of the historical routes can be found just outside Luxor temple.

-Luxor Temple is one of the most culturally interesting places to visit in Egypt because it really shows how many different cultures occupy a single site.
+Luxor Temple is one of the most culturally interesting places to visit in Egypt because it really shows how many different cultures occupied a single site.

 Although Luxor Temple is much older than the mosque, Abu Haggag is now a historical site in its own right, as well as a religious one of course.

 As well as depicting slaves from both Africa and Asia, a testament to Egypt’s wealth and power at one time, they also showed scenes of celebration and worship.